Georgia A. Bryce-Hutchinson, Licensed Marriage & Family Therapist | M.S | MSEE | CPLC | CTP

 Founder, Building Families According To Pattern, LLC

-At Peerless Etiquette, Emotional Intelligence is the foundation of our curriculum.
-Etiquette without emotional Intelligence has no real staying power without empathy, effective communication or social skills, self-awareness, self-regulation, and motivation.
-It is believed that IQ accounts for only 20% of your success in life.
-Your emotional Intelligence and Social Intelligence determine the other 80%.
-So it is only fitting that today's featured interview is with Mrs. Georgia A. Bryce-Hutchinson, a licensed Marriage & Family Therapist; whose job description requires a healthy EQ.
-Read along as she shares a little about her journey and how character, integrity, and kindness paved the way in her life and career.
+At Peerless Etiquette, we understand the importance of emotional intelligence in our curriculum.
+We believe that etiquette alone is not enough without empathy, effective communication, social skills, self-awareness, self-regulation, and motivation.
+In fact, it is widely believed that only 20% of success in life is attributed to IQ, while the remaining 80% is determined by emotional intelligence and social intelligence.
+This is why we are thrilled to present today's featured interview with Mrs. Georgia A. Bryce-Hutchinson, a licensed Marriage & Family Therapist who exemplifies a healthy EQ in her job.
+Join us as she shares her journey and how her character, integrity, and kindness have shaped her life and career.

 I am a Licensed Marriage and Family Therapist who made the transition into the psycho-therapy world after working in the Environmental Science and Engineering arenas for 16 years.
 I hold M.Sc. degrees in both Environmental Engineering and Marriage & Family Therapy, and I am a proud graduate of Florida International University and Nova Southeastern University.
 I hail from the most dynamic nation in the Caribbean, Jamaica.
 I migrated to the United States in 1998 to pursue higher academics.
 I consider my transition from one career to the next as one of my greatest accomplishments, as well as having an opportunity to return to the industries I once interfaced with as an engineer, but now in my capacity as a mental health expert.
 None of this would have been possible had I not engaged in the self-discovery process, under the guidance of my late mentor, Dr. Myles Munroe.
 My most meaningful accomplishment is ongoing and that is an active pursuit of my relationship with the Lord.
 I consider myself extremely blessed to be married to my wonderful husband, Steve Hutchinson.